 In my humble opinion, there's no need for green beans to be shrouded in a mysterious canned mushroom concoction, baked until soggy, then drenched in a shower of processed "crispy onions."
 It's entirely unnecessary, especially when taut haricots verts and naturally sweet slow-braised onions can speak for themselves.

-1 tablespoon plus 1 teaspoon extra-virgin olive oil
+- 1 tablespoon plus 1 teaspoon extra-virgin olive oil

 3 large sweet onions, such as Vidalia (about 1 1/4 pounds), thinly sliced

 1 1/2 pounds green beans, trimmed

 - Meanwhile, in a large pot of boiling salted water, cook green beans until crisp-tender and bright green, about 6 minutes.

-- Side Dishes, Vegetables
+- Vegetables, Side Dishes

 - North American